 By planning positive and proactive behaviour support, for instance by drawing up individual behaviour plans for more vulnerable children and agreeing them with parents and carers, we will reduce the occurrence of challenging behaviour and the need to use reasonable force.
+All of these incidents will be appropriately recorded.

-13. Keeping Children Safe in Education 2023 - Specific Safeguarding issues.
+12. Keeping Children Safe in Education 2025 - Specific Safeguarding issues.